housecurve/housecurve.github.io/MANUAL.md

 HouseCurve displays the status of the [measurement process](/HOWTO.md#measurement-process) in this area.
 The status disappears after a few seconds.

 #### Setup Status
 HouseCurve displays setup information in this area.
+The status disappears after a few seconds.

 #### Plot zoom / scroll
 To zoom into a plot, pinch anywhere on the plot area.
 The plot can be scrolled left or right with two fingers.